 Cellular Biophysics

-Our interdisciplinary group studies the mechanisms of molecule delivery into cells and tissues upon the use of electric fields and nanoparticle-based systems, with the goal of enhancing drug delivery and targeting, as well as to improve cancer diagnosis.
-Our research is made on models of increasing complexity including liposomes, cells, organoids and mice, and involves various imaging tools to visualize, define and understand the mechanisms of membrane and cell permeabilization at different levels.
+Our interdisciplinary team investigates the mechanisms of molecular delivery into cells and tissues using electric fields and nanoparticle-based systems.
+Our ultimate goal is to enhance drug targeting and delivery, and to improve cancer diagnostics.
+We employ models of increasing complexity, ranging from liposomes to cells, organoids, and mice.
+By utilizing various advanced imaging tools, we aim to visualize, understand, and optimize membrane and cell permeabilization processes at different scales.

-Our team combines interdisciplinary approaches to understand and improve non-viral delivery methods to develop new strategies to combat cancer and pathogens.
+Our team unites interdisciplinary expertise to advance non-viral delivery methods, paving the way to innovative strategies to combat cancer as well as bacterial infections and related complications.

-In 30 years, our group has developed a multidisciplinary approach relying on cell biology and biophysics to determine the mechanisms of membrane perturbations induced by transmembrane potential modifications, i.e. by the “electroporation” or “electropermeabilization” technique.
-These studies enable new approaches and allow to define guidelines for safe and efficient delivery of therapeutic molecules into cells and tissues.
+Over the past 30 years, our group has developed a multidisciplinary approach combining cell biology and biophysics to elucidate the mechanisms of membrane perturbations induced by transmembrane potential modifications, specifically through the techniques of “electroporation” or “electropermeabilization.”
+Our research has paved the way for innovative approaches and established parameters for the safe and efficient delivery of therapeutic molecules into cells and tissues.

-We collaborate within several international networks (International Bioelectrics Consortium, European network for development of electroporation-based technologies and treatments and LIA-EBAM: International Associated Laboratory on Pulsed Electric Fields Applications in Biology and Medicine) and we are currently involved in two European projects, where we study potential health effects of exposure electromagnetic fields, including 5G.
+We actively collaborate with several international networks, including the International Bioelectrics Consortium, the European Network for the Development of Electroporation-Based Technologies and Treatments, and the LIA-EBAM: International Associated Laboratory on Pulsed Electric Fields Applications in Biology and Medicine.
+We also collaborate with international researchers, clinicians and industrial partners who develop electroporation devices.
+We are currently involved in 3 European projects.
+In two of them, ETAIN and GOLIAT, we study the potential health effects of exposure electromagnetic fields, including 5G.
+In ZAPcancer, we study the effects of immunogenic cell death on the activation of the anti-tumor immune response, caused by electrochemotherapy.

 Team members